tilt-dev/tilt-extensions/kubefwd/README.md

 Currently, this extension uses `entr` to restart `kubefwd` without requesting new credentials.

-### Namespaces

-Currently, kubefwd only works for the `default` namespace.

-In a follow-up PR, I want to add a controller that auto-configures kubefwd for whatever namespaces you're deploying to.

 ### Kubefwd without deploys

-The default mode of this extension is going to be to run kubefwd for namespaces where you're deploying.
+The default mode of this extension is to run kubefwd for namespaces where you're deploying.

 In the future, we'd like to be able to support kubefwd for manually-configured namespaces.

 For example, you might be running `kubefwd` against a read-only cluster, and only running local services for editing.